metatypedev/ghjk/docs/architecture.md

 - The host
   - loads and processes config files

-Config files are the primary entry point for interacting with `ghjk` and provide the vector of programmability for end users.
+Ghjkfiles are the primary entry point for interacting with `ghjk` and provide the vector of programmability for end users.
 As of today, only `ghjk.ts` config files are supported but the `ghjk` is designed to support alternatives.
-You'll observe that this kind of modularity and extensability will is a core motif of the design, providing consraints, guidance and tension that's informed a lot of the current design.
-A lot of decisions and abstractions will thus appear YAGNI at this early stage but programmability is the name of the game in ghjk is programmability so we prefer to err on the side of modularity.
+You'll observe that this kind of modularity and extendability is a core motif of the design, providing constraints, guidance and tension that's informed a lot of the current design.
+A lot of decisions and abstractions will thus appear YAGNI (you ain't going to need it) at this early stage but programmability is the name of the game in ghjk is programmability so we prefer to err on the side of modularity.

 ### Ghjkfiles

-### `ghjk.ts`
+#### `ghjk.ts`

 - They're loaded in a `WebWorker` (Deno flavoured) with access limited to:
   - `--allow-read=$PWD`